RickStrahl/Westwind.QueueMessageManager/Readme.md

 *(~5000 msg/sec for pickups)*

 * **QueueMessageManagerSqlMsMq**
-A hybrid implementation that uses MSMQ for actual ID value queueing and data storage of messages in SQL Server.
+A hybrid implementation that uses MSMQ for actual ID value queuing and data storage of messages in SQL Server.
 Uses the same data model used for the QueueMessageManagerSql but provides much better scalability to avoid locked message retrieval bottlenecks.
 Appropriate for high volume of message items.